 Manure should be applied so that the nutrients are utilized in an environmentally safe, and beneficial manner.
 This requires knowing the characteristics of your manure and your soil.
 Manure tests should be conducted annually.
 Soil tests should be conducted each year for annual crops, and a minimum of every three years for perennial crops.

 Manure application rates should be based on the crop nutrient needs (see resources listed below).
-Use average yields to determine the crop nutrient needs.
+Use realistic yields to determine the crop nutrient needs.

 Adjustments should be made for: 1) Previous legume crops; and 2) Previous manure applications.

 Manure application rates may need to be adjusted based on the soil test phosphorus (P) levels (Olsen method).

 - 0-50 ppm -- N or P needs of plant

 - 50-100 ppm -- P needs of plant

 Manure should be incorporated within 3 days after application.
 For perennial crops, and no-till fields, incorporation is not possible, and more of the nitrogen is lost due to volatilization.
 Although manure can be applied to no-till ground and perennial crops, extra precautions need to be taken to ensure no runoff will occur.